 Pre-Payment Available: YesApply now View rates

 A line of credit is an open-ended borrowing option.
 Unlike a traditional payday or installment loan, a line of credit remains active even after you have paid it down to a zero balance.
-You can draw the entire amount or smaller amounts over time, as long as you have available credit.
+You can draw the entire amount or smaller amounts over time, as long as you have available credit and your account is in good standing.
 Interest and/or fees are only charged on the amount of money you use, not your entire credit limit.

 A Line of Credit through MoneyKey can be used for unexpected expenses that may occur in your day-to-day life.
-The specific terms of the online line of credit, including fees and interest, will vary across the states where the product is offered.
+The specific terms of the online line of credit, including fees/interest, will vary across the states where the product is offered.

 Payday loans are quick, small-dollar personal loans that are typically paid back in full on your next pay date.
 Payment will include the principal loan amount and a finance charge.
 These online loans may be used for unexpected expenses like emergency car repairs or other non-recurring bills between your pay dates.